e-Learning Blog

 Introduction Background

-• ・Open source and affordable implementation costs
+• ・Open source and reasonable implementation costs

 • ・High market share in universities

-<Introduction Results>
+<Implementation Results>

 Introduction Background